fhirschmann/penchy/docs/job.rst

   j = JVM('java', '-verbose:gc -Xmx800m -Xms42m')

-JVMs may contain pre-hooks and post-hooks which are executed before respective after they are run.
+JVMs may contain pre- and post-hooks, which are executed before and after they are run, respectively.

 Workloads
 ---------

-Workloads may contain pre-hooks and post-hooks which are executed before respective after they are run.
+Workloads may contain pre- and post-hooks, which are executed before and after they are run, respectively.

 Tools
 -----